lionelmsango/Azure-Cloud-Infrastructure-Lab/README.md

 ## Project Overview

-This project implements a secure, scalable cloud infrastructure for a fictional German SME (CloudTech Solutions GmbH) migrating their application server to Azure.
+This project implements a secure, scalable cloud infrastructure for a fictional SME (LionelCloudTech Solutions GmbH) migrating their application server to Azure.
 The infrastructure follows Azure best practices for network segmentation, security hardening, and disaster recovery.

 **Scenario:** The company needs to deploy a Windows Server-based application in the cloud with proper network isolation, backup protection, and cost controls.